-V. SCHOOL HOURS
+V. School Hours

-- a.
-The earliest that students will be permitted in the school building is 7:25 am. - b.
+a.
+The earliest that students will be permitted in the school building is 7:25 am.

+- ii.
+The students who are deemed eligible by the District will be placed on a list that is sent to - b.
 The school will be closed 1 hour after the final bell of each day.
 Students waiting to be picked up after the school has closed will be taken to the 19th precinct, where they can wait to be picked up (Philadelphia Police 19th District 6059 Haverford Avenue Philadelphia, PA 19151; 215-686-3190) - c.
 Student-athletes will abide by the contract written by the coach that season.